 - In a large saucepan, place steamer basket over 1 in. of water.
 Place green beans in basket; bring water to a boil.
 Reduce heat to maintain a simmer; steam, covered, until beans are crisp-tender, 7-10 minutes.
 Toss with sesame oil and sesame seeds.

 - Serve salmon with rice, beans and lime wedges.
-Spoon coconut sauce over top as desired.
-Yield: 4 servings.
+Spoon coconut sauce over the salmon.